Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of vector-like quark searches

-The distribution in the reconstructed \PWpr boson is used to search for a signal, obtained from the four-vector sum of the three identified jets in the event.
+The distribution in the reconstructed \PWpr boson mass is used to search for a signal, obtained from the four-vector sum of the three identified jets in the event.
 Sideband and validation regions are used to estimate the multijet background.
-These are obtained by inverting the \PQb tagging, \tauTT, or jet mass requirements.
-A transfer function of the \PH tagger is derived as a function of \pt and $\eta$, describing the ratio of probabilities to pass the \PH- and inverted \PH-tagging selections.
-This transfer function is obtained from events with an inverted \PQt tag.
-It is used to derive an event weight to construct a template for the reconstructed \PWpr boson distribution in a CR with inverted \PH tag, which is used to predict the background in the SR. This approach is validated in simulation and in a dedicated validation region in data.
-In both tests good agreement between the predicted and expected background distributions is observed.
+These are obtained by inverting the \PQb tag discriminant, \PQt tag \tauTT, or \PH tag jet mass requirements.
+The multijet background in the SR is predicted from data in events passing the inverted \PH tag, weighted by a transfer function that describes the ratio of probabilities for a jet to pass the \PH- or inverted \PH-tagging selections.
+The transfer function is calculated using events passing the inverted \PQt-tagging requirements.
+This approach is validated in simulation and in a dedicated validation region in data.
 This method has the distinct advantage that it provides the background estimation for any distribution, such that the background model may be checked thoroughly.
 In the SR, the multijet background constitutes about 70\% of the total background, the remaining part originating from \ttbar production.
 No significant deviation from the background prediction is observed in the data and cross section upper limits on \PWpr boson production in the \tHb decay mode are reported as a function of \mWpr, for several \mvlq hypotheses, though no exclusion is found.